TeamShiksha/logoexecutive/docs/DEVELOPMENT.md

 - Click on `Generate new private key`
 - This will prompt you to download the file, name the file as `serviceAccountKey.json` and make sure to match the formatting.

-**Using environment variables (Recommended for Railway deployment)** To set firestore credentials firestore environment variables need to be appended in your respective environment file.
-- Open `utils/firestore.js` file and make sure all the environment variables related to firestore are present in your environment file.

 #### Firebase emulator setup
 Firebase emulator makes it very convinient to get responses quickly during development environment.
 Emulator is also used to run our test scripts.
 **Pre-requisites**